snigdha920/nestjs-di/README.md

 ## What is expected?

-Since we've added `BookService` in the providers array, and it is being consumed by the `BookController`, I would expect Nest to throw an error that it cannot resolve the dependencies of `BookService` and that we should add `@Injectable` decorator on the `BookService` class.
+Since we've added `BookService` in the providers array, and it is being consumed by the `BookController`, I would expect Nest to throw an error that it cannot resolve the dependencies of `BookService`